prosopo/captcha/demos/dapp-example/README.md

 # Dapp Example

 This repository demonstrates how to call the Prosopo [Protocol](https://github.com/prosopo-io/protocol) contract from within a second contract.

-> NOTE: The easiest way to deploy the Prosopo contract and Dapp-example contract is via the [integration repository](https://github.com/prosopo-io/integration/).
-The following instructions explain how to deploy the dapp-example manually.
+The easiest way to use this contract in a development environment is via the [integration repository](https://github.com/prosopo-io/integration).
+Manual build and deploy instructions are included below.

 ## Prerequisites